Crystal Palace Park: History

 The park has been used for various sporting activities from its early days.
 The Crystal Palace Park Cricket Ground was created on the site in 1857, as the home venue for the Crystal Palace Cricket Club.
 It was later used by the London County Cricket Club between 1900 and 1904.
+Cycling has also had a long history at the park, with organised velocipede races first held in 1869, making Crystal Palace one of the earliest venues for competitive cycling in Britain.
 In 1894, the two largest fountains were grassed over and the south basin was converted to a football stadium in 1895.
 The stadium was used to host FA Cup Finals for 20 years starting with the 1895 FA Cup Final until 1914.
 Crystal Palace F.C. also played their home matches at the stadium from 1905 to 1915.

 In 1911, the Festival of Empire was held at the park and the park was transformed with buildings designed to represent the British Empire.
 Many of these buildings remained at the site until the 1940s.

 In 1936, The Crystal Palace was destroyed by fire.
 The south water tower was demolished soon afterwards due to fire damage.
 The north water tower was demolished in 1941, perhaps to eliminate landmarks that German bombers might use to orient themselves during air raids in the Second World War.

 A 400 ft-long Marine Aquarium was built in 1872 on a part of The Crystal Palace site left vacant after a fire in 1866, but it was not a financial success.
 A large section of it was destroyed during the demolition of the north water tower.
 The Crystal Palace transmitting station was built on part of the site of the aquarium in the 1950s.